rajula96reddy/botathon/Submission.md

 ## Bot Description:

-Current era has seen a revolution of crypto currencies and it's influence on different domains.
-At this point of time there are around **45** Exchanges, **2230** Exchanges, **2879** crypto currencies,  and the count is not gonna stop any time now.
-And being up to date with the currency ups and downs is more of a neccessity rather than an option.
-So '**Bot Rick**' is an attempt to keep the user upto date with the latest trends in the crypto currencies.
+Current era has seen a revolution of cryptocurrencies and it's influence on different domains.
+At this point in time there are around **45** Exchanges, **2230** Exchanges, **2879** cryptocurrencies,  and the count is not gonna stop anytime now.
+And being up to date with the currency ups and downs is more of a necessity rather than an option.
+So '**Bot Rick**' is an attempt to keep the user up to date with the latest trends in the cryptocurrencies.

 Bot Rick is a smart and interactive bot which can provide a hell lot of information.
 Bot Rick has the following features:
-- Provide introduction to the concept of crypto currency in the form of video, audio text tutorials.
+- Provide an introduction to the concept of cryptocurrency in the form of video, audio text tutorials.
 The tutorials can also be sent to the user.
-- Get current value of the selected crpto currency translated in to the selected currency.
+- Get the current value of the selected cryptocurrency translated into the selected currency.
-    - For example: Present value of Ethereum in INR or Bitcoin in EUR
+    - For example Present value of Ethereum in INR or Bitcoin in EUR
-- Compare any two given crypto currencies
+- Compare any two given cryptocurrencies
     - For example: Comparing Ethereum & Bitcoin
-- Provide fun facts about crypto currencies to the user to expose the fun side of crypto currencies.
+- Provide fun facts about cryptocurrencies to the user to expose the fun side of cryptocurrencies.

 Bot Rick was built using all of the various engati nodes:
 - Send Message